hsuonsivu/hsupublic/README.md

 various cutouts.

 Locking mechanism uses locking sticks, when pushed in, they push knobs/keys into drive/case screw holes.
-Only side screw holes are supported.

-If you enable simple version, there is no locking mechanism, and the adapter only locks with springs, and this does not keep things in place very well.
+If you enable simple version, there is no locking mechanism, and the adapter only locks with springs.
+This does not keep things in place very well.

 Full height 3.5 inch drives will not fit as they are same height as